Northernandy/dem-manager/README.md

 ## Project Overview

 This project aims to provide an interactive visualization of flood data for Brisbane, Australia.
-It combines historical data from the Bureau of Meteorology (BOM) and SEQ Water with digital elevation models (DEMs) to create accurate flood visualizations and potentially predictive models.
+It combines historical data from the Bureau of Meteorology (BOM) and SEQ Water with digital elevation models (DEMs) to create accurate flood visualizations.

+### Current Achievements (as of v1.3.4)

+- Implemented a robust DEM fetching system with support for both GeoTIFF and RGB visualization formats
+- Created a tile-based WebP generation system for optimized map rendering
+- Developed a user-friendly interface for DEM management and visualization
+- Implemented proper file organization with clear separation between raw data and visualizations
+- Fixed critical rendering issues for both raw DEM data and WebP tiles
+- Added support for different quality levels of WebP tiles (lossless and lossy compression)
+- Successfully integrated the DEM visualization with different base map layers

 ## Features